vi/forsnapshotfs/README.md

     4096 1020
     root_20130429

 idx file contains 2048-byte entries, each descibing 1020 blocks.
-It is 8 bytes of big endian base offset in the dat file, for this block group, followed by 1020 2-byte signed big endian numbers (0 - zero block, positive - length of this block compressed, negative - this block is not stored here and should be retrieved from a dependency).
+It is 8 bytes of big endian base offset in the dat file, for this block group, followed by 1020 2-byte signed big endian numbers (0 - unallocated block (near the end of file), positive - length of this block compressed, negative - this block is not stored here and should be retrieved from a dependency, 0x8000 - zero block).
 Blocks are currently 4096 bytes each.

 dat file contains lzo1x-compressed blocks contatenated, referenced by idx file.

 hsh file contains 8-bit pearsong-style hashes of blocks. i'th byte of this file correspond to i'th block.

 Example: